CURRENT OPEN FACILITIES INCLUDE:

 The Conservation area also hosts over 600 species of plants and many types of wildlife as well.
 On any given day you can see burros, rabbits, maybe even some bighorn sheep in the elevations.
 It’s also a national conservation area for the desert tortoise and the Visitor Center actually houses as many as 10 tortoises.

 The visitor center is located just inside the park entrance on the 13 mile, one-way, scenic loop road which is a gorgeous drive.
-The visitor center remains closed at this time.
+Check out all fees and passes here.
 From this road there are many side roads and parking areas where you can access various trailheads.
 Here is a list of the many adventurous things to do in Red Rock Canyon.

 Hiking– There are 19 well mapped hiking trails on the loop, ranging from .75 miles to 6 miles.
 Here are a few of my favorites:

 Calico Tanks, which leads to a hidden water basin and has views of the city.
 It’s a moderate 2-hour hike, but is currently closed and expected to re-open Sept 2017.